skypjack/entt/docs/md/entity.md

 ```

 The return type is a specialization of the class template `entt::view_pack`.
-This is nothing more than an iterable object that combines two or more views
+This is nothing more than a _view-like_ iterable object that combines two or
-into a single instance.<br/>
+more views into a single instance.<br/>
 The first view used to create a pack will also be the same that will lead the
 iteration.

-A view pack offers functionalities similar to those of a view, at least as
+A view pack offers functionalities similar to those of a multi component view,
-regards the possibilities of iteration.
-In particular, it only returns entities
+especially with regard to the possibilities of iteration.
+In particular, it only
-if iterated directly:
+returns entities if iterated directly:

 ```cpp
 for(auto entt: pack) {